MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/design-for-sets.md

 In this article, we go over the areas where you might want to optimize your app to provide the best experience in the Sets UI.

 > [!TIP]
-> For more info about Sets, see the [Introducing Sets](https://insider.windows.com/en-us/articles/introducing-sets/) blog post.
+> For more info about Sets, see the [Introducing Sets](https://insider.windows.com/en-us/articles/introducing-sets/) blog post and the [Developing for Sets](https://developer.microsoft.com/events/build/content/developing-for-sets-on-windows-10) talk from Microsoft Build 2018.

 ## Customizing tab visuals